-- 1. The exceptions granted under this Article are without prejudice to the provisions on the maximum working time limit set out in Article 4 of Directive 2002/15/EC. - 2.
-The Republic of Bulgaria is authorised to grant the following exceptions from the application of Articles 6(1), 7, 8(6) and 8(8) of Regulation (EC) No 561/2006 in respect of drivers involved in the transport of goods: - (a) increase of the maximum permissible daily driving time up to 11 hours; - (b) increase of the maximum driving period after which a break of 45 minutes is required up to five and half hours. - (c) possibility of taking two consecutive reduced weekly rest periods of at least 24 hours provided that: - the driver takes at least four weekly rest periods in these four consecutive weeks, of which at least two shall be regular weekly rest periods and; - the compensation for these two reduced weekly rest periods should be taken before the following rest period. - (d) possibility for the driver to take the regular weekly rest in the vehicle, as long as it has suitable sleeping facilities for each driver and the vehicle is stationary.
+- 1. The exceptions granted under this Article are without prejudice to the provisions on the maximum working time limit set out in Article 4 of Directive 2002/15/EC6. - 2.
+Luxembourg is authorised to grant the following exceptions from the application of Article 6(1) and (3), and Article 8(6) and (8) of Regulation (EC) No 561/2006 in respect of drivers involved in the transport of goods: - (a) increase in a maximum permissible daily driving time from 9 hours to 11 hours up to three times a week; - (b) increase of the maximum fortnightly driving limit up to 96 hours; - (c) postponement of weekly rest periods so that each such period can be taken up to seven 24-hour period from the end of the previous weekly rest period with the obligation to compensate in the following week;